Vic: Private Adjudication

 Disputed variation claims outside this range can be made the subject of Private Adjudication.
 Many standard forms of contract have an expert determination clause or an arbitration clause.
 These are methods of resolving disputes.
 If the contract does not include its own expert determination clause, the parties can agree to use Adjudicate Today's expert determination clause.
 This is done by including in the contract:

-The Private Adjudication will be conducted in accordance with Adjudicate Today's Rules for Private Adjudication (2007 Edition 1) published at www.adjudicate.com.au.
+The Private Adjudication will be conducted in accordance with Adjudicate Today's Rules for Private Adjudication (2007 Edition 1).
+These are published below.

 Both parties will participate in the Private Adjudication in accordance with the Rules and will give effect to the decision of the Adjudicator.
 If the decision is that one must pay the other an amount of money, that amount must be paid within 7 days after the decision is served on the party liable to pay.